 Another teen student was recently killed after falling 100 feet from a viewing platform at the Capilano Suspension Bridge in Vancouver, Canada.
 The students were on a field trip to celebrate their graduation and were standing on the platform together when their classmate slipped and fell into the rocky canyon below.
 The tragic story was reported on the Blackman Legal Group blog, but the boy's name was not released.
 The tragic event is being called an accident by the Royal Canadian Mounted Police.

 Responsibility for such tragic events varies from situation to situation, and only a detailed investigation can reveal whether the student deaths were the result of unfortunate accidents or neglect on the part of teachers or school districts.
 Guidelines are typically provided to ensure students' safety when taken off school grounds, as exemplified on the Maryland School Improvement website.
 Guidelines might include:

 - Approval by the school principal and signed permission slips from parents

-- Consideration of factors that might affect safety of the proposed trip
+- Consideration of factors that might affect the safety of the proposed trip

 - Establishment of rules for safe student conduct

-- Full survey of site, including conditions that could cause injuries to students
+- A full survey of the site, including conditions that could cause injuries to students

 - Establishment of precautionary measures, particularly around bodies of water, potentially harmful plants or animals, or possibly dangerous chemicals

-When proper measures are taken, both in the preparation process and on the actual day of the trip, most incidents can be prevented.
-Unfortunately, these tragic situations make it painfully clear that even with the best of intentions, school trips are not always the safe havens parents, teachers and students assume them to be.
+Most incidents can be prevented when proper measures are taken, both in the preparation process and on the actual day of the trip.
+Unfortunately, these tragic situations make it painfully clear that even with the best of intentions, school trips are not always the safe havens parents, teachers, and students assume them to be.